Wall Street falls on new bank fears, bond yields plunge

 In Europe, indexes tumbled on weakness from banks.
 France’s CAC 40 dropped 3.6%, and Germany’s DAX lost 3.3%.
 The FTSE 100 in London fell 3.8%.

-On Wall Street, companies in the oil and gas business led widespread drops for the S&P 500, where three out of four stocks fell.
-Among the outliers were several Big Tech stocks.
-They've had their own struggles recently, but they also tend to benefit from lower interest rates.
+On Wall Street, companies in the oil and gas business had the sharpest stock drops.
+Helping to cushion the blow were gains for several Big Tech stocks.
+They've had their own struggles recently, but they tend to benefit from lower interest rates.

 ——